ildede/duddle-buck/README.md

-# Duddle Buck : kick the Bubbles !
+# Duddle Buck: kick the Bubbles!

 This is a funny two player game where you can choose your duck to explose bubbles